rtre84/DiningPhilosophers/README.md

 # Dining Philosophers

-Old solution to the dining philophers problem.
+Old solution to the dining philosophers problem.